6 5 3

 Pre- calculating the carbs before he actually ate was helpful.
 So his portion was weighed and calculated before it was given to him.
 He actually ate all his supper which is rare and eliminated having to weigh leftovers to recalculate the carbs eaten.

-As a typical five-year-old, our grandson is not a fast eater so of course, we are after him to stop talking and eat so we can get his insulin into him promptly so we can try to control the inevitable blood sugar spike after eating.
+As a typical five-year-old, our grandson is not a fast eater so of course, we are after him to stop talking and eat.
+This is so we can get his insulin into him promptly so we can try to control the inevitable post meal blood sugar spike.

 I knew our daughter would be nervous about us doing this on our own so I texted her all the numbers and told her how much insulin I intended to give our grandson.
 She verified that was correct which eased all of our minds.
 The injection went well with no tears from anyone, not even me.
 That was a surprise.